btcguide/btcguide.github.io/_pages/backup-wallet/seeds-advanced.md

 ## Think Hard About Your Risks
 It is a natural human bias to be more concerned with theft vs loss.
 An easy window into our psychology is that we are all terrified of homicide but in fact suicide is more common.
-Non-expert users should question themselves when protecting solely against theft and not focusing on loss.
+Non-expert users should question themselves when taking extreme steps to protect against theft over loss.

-You can see below that there are many tradeoffs between security/redundancy and only you can decide what the appropriate balance is for your needs.
+There are many tradeoffs between security/redundancy below and only you can decide what the appropriate balance is for your needs.

 ## Multiple Locations